Prince Harry says he wants to make sure the Queen is 'protected' - KESQ

 Prince Harry has said the Queen was “on great form” during their recent meeting in the UK, adding that he wanted to make sure she is “protected” and has “the right people around her.”

-In a preview clip shared ahead of Wednesday’s full interview with NBC’s “Today” show, the Duke of Sussex said that it was “great” being with his grandmother, Britain’s Queen Elizabeth II.
+The Duke of Sussex told NBC’s “Today” show that it was “great” being with his grandmother, Britain’s Queen Elizabeth II.

-“It was just so nice to see her,” he said.
+“It was just so nice to see her,” he said in an interview which aired Wednesday.
 “She’s on great form.”

 Prince Harry and his wife Meghan stopped by the UK on their way to The Hague to attend The Invictus Games last week.
 The couple and the Queen had tea together during the meeting, he told NBC.

-In January 2020 the couple announced that they were stepping back from the royal family, giving up their royal titles.
+In January 2020 Harry and Meghan announced that they were stepping back from the royal family, giving up their royal titles.
 They said at the time that they wanted to be financially independent.

 Harry and Meghan have lived in Santa Barbara, California, since July 2020.